 In 1960, Russian émigré Tatyana Grosman invited Johns to transform his legendary painting into an equally radical work on paper.
 As co-founder of ULAE with her husband Maurice Grosman, Tatyana invited a host of young artists to the modest cottage in Long Island that was ULAE headquarters.
 As one artist recommended another, the ULAE press came to make prints with some of the most important artists in the world.
 Today, under the leadership of Bill Goldston, ULAE continues to make prints with living artists that are held in major museum collections.
 Awarded the Presidential Medal of Freedom in 2011, Jasper Johns has been the subject of major retrospectives and is one of the most influential American artists of his generation.
 Yet he continues to experiment, pushing the boundaries of printmaking today.

-Iwona Blazwick OBE, Director, Whitechapel Gallery said: “The Whitechapel Gallery first exhibited Jasper Johns’ work in 1964.
+Iwona Blazwick OBE, former Director, Whitechapel Gallery said: “The Whitechapel Gallery first exhibited Jasper Johns’ work in 1964.
 It’s an honour and a privilege to return to an artist who continues to redefine painting and printmaking.
 This exhibition offers a unique opportunity to trace the presence of the body in Johns’ prints.
 The silhouettes and figures in his lithographs, etchings and aquatints evoke performance, process, narrative and memory.
 The Gallery at Windsor offers a beautiful and tranquil setting from which to embark on a voyage through Johns’ complex and multi-layered aesthetic.”